NativeScript/ui-kit/packages/swift-ui/README.md

 </dict>
 ```

-You can now use `openScene` or `updateScene` to interact with multiple scenes, for example:
+You can now use `WindowManager` (for use with standard Windows) or `XR` (for use with immersive spaces) to interact with multiple scenes, for example:

 ```swift
 @main